What this guide helps with

 Original Medicare (Parts A & B)

-Original Medicare generally does not cover hearing aids or exams for fitting hearing aids.
-You may pay these costs out-of-pocket [4].
-Part B may cover diagnostic exams when ordered by a clinician to evaluate a medical condition [2].
+Original Medicare does not cover hearing aids or exams for fitting hearing aids [2].
+Medicare Part B covers certain diagnostic hearing and balance exams in specific situations when ordered to evaluate a medical condition [1].

 Medicare Advantage (Part C)

 These are private plans that bundle Medicare benefits.
-Many Advantage plans offer extra benefits that Original Medicare doesn’t [7].
+Many Medicare Advantage plans offer extra benefits that Original Medicare doesn’t, and hearing benefits may be included—but the details vary by plan [3].

 • Action item: check your plan’s “Summary of Benefits” and “Evidence of Coverage.”